mlte-team/mlte/docs/docs/development.md

 Front end development requires Node.js.
 The front end was developed using v20.11.0; the latest LTS version can be found <a href="https://nodejs.org/en" target="_blank">here</a>.

-To initialize the development environment for the front end, navigate to `mlte/frontend/nuxt-app` and run:
+To initialize the development environment for the front end, navigate to the subfolder `./mlte/frontend/nuxt-app` and run:

 ```bash
 $ npm install